 Click here to access our facebook page

 Brisbane offers a modern and comprehensive public transport network, including rail, bus and ferry links which can all be accessed through the purchase of a single ticket.
+Student concessions apply on these services.
 Two taxi companies operate in the Brisbane metropolitan area. *Please note: Concession tickets are not available to English students.

 Public transport in Brisbane is coordinated by TransLink which provides a single public transport network covering South East Queensland.
 One TransLink ticket can take you wherever you want to go on buses, trains and ferries within the system.
 TransLink works together with the Queensland Government, Brisbane City Council, Queensland Rail and private operators to improve the integration of services – making it easier for you to get to where you want to go.
 Student concession tickets are available; you will be given more information regarding this during orientation week.

 Uber is and easy and cost effective way to travel around Brisbane 24/7.
 To use the service you can download the application on your mobile device.
 For more information, please visit the Uber website.